 Grist has a powerful data engine to calculate the cells of your tables using formulas.
+It even has an AI Formula Assistant to help write formulas.
 If you’ve used spreadsheets before, or database expressions, you’ll be on familiar territory - but there are some wrinkles you’ll want to know about, so hang around.

 Let’s start with a classic use of spreadsheets.
 Suppose you have a list of products you’ve ordered, the quantity you ordered, and the unit price of each.
 You’ve made a column to show the quantity times the unit price, but want the computer to do that part for you.